 Check the current values.

-AT\$GPSPS? \$GPSPS: 0,1800 OK
+AT\$GPSPS? \$GPSPS: 0,1800

-0 means full power mode.
-The second parameter expressed in seconds is valid only if the first parameter is equal to 2 (push-to-fix mode), see [6].
+0 means that power saving is disabled (factory setting).
+The second parameter expressed in seconds is valid only if the first parameter is equal to 2 (push-to-fix mode, see [6]).